8 Money Habits That Can Help You Feel More Financially Confident

 4. Pay Attention to Fees

 Spending too much on fees?
 If that’s a concern, there are alternatives.
-For example, SoFi Money® is a cash management account that has no account fees (subject to change).
+For example, SoFi Checking and Savings® is a checking and savings account that has no account fees (subject to change).

 If you have a traditional bank account, maintaining the required minimum balance may also help you avoid certain fees , according to the Consumer Financial Protection Bureau, especially if you sign up for email or text alerts if you fall below a certain amount in your account.